MU-Enigma/Hacktoberfest24/SysCom/README.md

 - Within the folder corresponding to the Level (i.e. Level1) create a folder with the same name as your username and include in it the following

 ## Level 2
-- Create a Simple custom shell that implements the equivalent of atleast the following basic commands:
+- Create a Simple custom shell that implements the functionality of the following basic commands from scratch in any programming language(C, Python, etc):
   + cd
   + mkdir
   + touch